 Coliseum Blvd Trail Spur to Taylor's Dream Playground at Kreager Park - 7 miles round trip

-Towpath Trail to Rockhill Park - 6 miles round trip
+Towpath Trail to Rockhill Park - 6 to 8.5 miles round trip

 Foster Park to Tillman Park - 6 or 8 miles round trip

 South Fort Wayne Start at the north side of Foster Park.
 Follow the St. Marys Pathway south to Tillman Park.
 This is a relatively flat route with only a few slight elevation gains.
 If 8 miles seems too challenging, you can always park near the baseball diamonds on the south side of Foster Park in order to reduce your round trip mileage to 6 miles.
 There are restrooms and drinking fountains in both Foster Park and Tillman Park.
 Foster Park is also equipped with a large playground, tennis courts, an award winning flower garden, baseball diamonds, golf course and pavilion.
 Tillman Park is equipped with a small playground, tennis courts, softball diamonds and green space.
 On your return, why not cool off with a visit to the 07 Pub or Hall's Original Drive-In?
 Both are located just north of Foster Park.
 View Trail Map

 Deer Ridge Elementary 6 or 10 or 12 mile round trip